libgd/libgd/src/readme.txt

      * How do I get gd?
      * How do I build gd?
      * gd basics: using gd in your program
-     * webgif: a useful example
+     * webpng: a useful example
      * Function and type reference by category
      * About the additional .gd image file format
      * Please tell us you're using gd!